Versent/quickstart-sas-viya/HANDOVER.md

     export NO_PROXY=$no_proxy

 The proxy settings are provided as parameters to the CloudFormation template.
 You can find a shell script under `/etc/profile.d/http_proxy.conf`. `/etc/yum.conf` has also been updated with proxy configuration.

+## Local Development

+### Authentication

+Use the venerable `saml2aws` to log into AWS environment using the Command-line interface.
+Temporary (1 hour) credentials are stored in `~/.aws/credentials`.
+You will need to ask VA IT for AD credentials for `saml2aws` to work.

+### Copy files to s3
+Once authenticated, you sync all changes to the S3 bucket `sas-viya-installation` in `ap-southeast-2` region.

+`bin/sync`

+### Copy the parameters

+Copy one of the `parameters-ap-southeast-2a.json` or `parameters-ap-southeast-2b.json` files to `parameters.json`.

+### Create CloudFormation Stack
+Create the CloudFormation stack with this command:

+`bin/cfn <optional-string>`

+The optional string is appended to the stack name `SAS-Viya`. `-test` will result in the stack name of `SAS-Viya-test`.

+### Download log files from server for local analysis

+In the event of an error, you can download the logs from `~ec2-user/deployment-logs` and `/var/log` to a local directory `log`

+`bin/logs`